More <

 Causes

 Many different conditions can cause abdominal pain.
 The key is to know when you need to get medical care right away.
-Sometimes, you may only need to call a health care provider if your symptoms continue.
+Sometimes, you may only need to contact a health care provider if your symptoms continue.

 Less serious causes of abdominal pain include: